 Until an Engineering Document is presented to Draft Publication ballot, any SMPTE XML namespace defined therein may be an experimental SMPTE XML namespace, unless the SMPTE XML namespace was previously defined in a published Engineering Document; thereafter, any SMPTE XML namespace defined in the Engineering document shall be a stable SMPTE XML namespace.

-NOTE 3: No changes to XML namespace names are necessary following a Draft Publication ballot since XML namespace names are constructed independently of the publication date of the Engineering Document.
+No changes to XML namespace names are necessary following a Draft Publication ballot since XML namespace names are constructed independently of the publication date of the Engineering Document.

 5.4.2 Examples (informative)